 - Estrogen therapy should be used with caution in women with hypoparathyroidism as estrogen-induced hypocalcemia may occur.

 - Therapy should be discontinued pending examination if there is a sudden partial or complete loss of vision, or if there is a sudden onset of proptosis; double vision, or migraine; if examination reveals papilledema or retinal vascular lesions, medication should be withdrawn.

 - Patients may exhibit suppressed adrenal function; medroxyprogesterone acetate may have cortisol-like glucocorticoid activity and provide negative feedback to hypothalamus or pituitary; this may result in decreased plasma cortisol levels, decreased cortisol secretion, and low plasma ACTH levels; use of sterile aqueous suspension may, due to its cortisol-like glucocorticoid activity, also produce Cushingoid symptoms such as weight gain, swelling, and facial swelling.

-- Medroxyprogesterone acetate reduces serum estrogen levels when given as 150 mg intramuscularly every 3 months and is associated with loss of bone mineral density (BMD); this loss of BMD is of particular concern during adolescence and early adulthood, a critical period of bone accretion; unknown if use by younger women will reduce peak bone mass and increase risk for osteoporotic fracture in later life; an evaluation of BMD may be appropriate in some patients who use higher doses of medroxyprogesterone acetate for long-term treatment of endometrial or renal carcinoma.
+- Medroxyprogesterone acetate reduces serum estrogen levels when given as 150 mg intramuscularly every 3 months and is associated with loss of bone mineral density (BMD); this loss of BMD is of particular concern during adolescence and early adulthood, a critical period of bone accretion; unknown, if used by younger women, will reduce peak bone mass and increase the risk for osteoporotic fracture in later life; an evaluation of BMD may be appropriate in some patients who use higher doses of medroxyprogesterone acetate for long-term treatment of endometrial or renal carcinoma.

-- Any multi-dose use of vials may lead to contamination unless strict aseptic technique is observed.
+- Any multi-dose use of vials may lead to contamination unless a strict aseptic technique is observed.

 - Treatment with progestin may mask the onset of the climacteric.